Community Health Worker

 What you might do

 Community Health Workers work with people to improve the health of their communities.
 They identify needs, do health screenings, and help people get the health care they need.
-They help community members and health care providers learn about each other.
+They help community members and healthcare providers learn about each other.

 Where you might work

 CHWs can work in a medical area or in communities.
-These can include health services, including mental health facilities, substance abuse programs, nursing homes, health care clinics, and neighborhood or faith-based organizations.
+These can include health services, including mental health facilities, substance abuse programs, nursing homes, healthcare clinics, and neighborhood or faith-based organizations.

 Related Links

-My Next Move: Community Health Worker
+My Next Move: Community Health Workers

-O*Net Online: Community Health Worker
+O*Net Online: Community Health Workers

-Occupational Outlook Handbook: Community Health Worker
+Occupational Outlook Handbook: Community Health Workers

 Vermont Department of Health: Community Health Workers